tomaskub/PunchPad/README.md

 - Combine
 - Charts
 - CoreData
-- XCTest for unit testing (mocked timer and in - memory data manager)
+- UI and unit teseted with XCTest

 # Highlights
+- DI is done with root container passed into environment.
+Services are retrieved from container and injected into subviews.
+Container is responsible for parsing launch arguments, detecting previews and configuring the environment, making UI testing much easier.
+- SettingsStore wraps user defaults and provides a type safe access to the settings.
+It also is a single point of acess and shares state with multiple view models, ensuring that all parts of the app work on the same set of data.
 - RingView shows passsing time in intuitive manner
 - DataManager allows to create easy previews and easy testing
 - TimerModel has injected TimerProvider with metatypes allows for easy testing in XCTest with mock timer.

 # Build
-No external dependencies - clone with xcode and run
+No external dependencies - clone and run

 # Feedback
 Feel free to file an issue or submit a PR.
+Im always looking to improve my work.